 Number of Fatal Fires with DF&LS Authority vs Number of Fatal Fires with No DF&LS Authority

-Analysis of results and challenges: In 2019, Alaska had a 64% increase in fire fatalities with two occurring under the division's statutory authority.
-There were 14 fire fatalities that occurred in structures.
-Of these, ten occurred in one or two-family dwellings, one occurred in a multi-residential structure, two occurred in a public safety building (jail), and one occurred in a mobile home.
-Two occurred in marine vessels.
+Analysis of results and challenges: In 2020, Alaska had an 11% decrease in fire fatalities with one occurring under the division's statutory authority.
+There were 16 fire fatalities that occurred in structures.
+Of these, seven occurred in one or two-family dwellings, four occurred in a multi-residential structure, one occurred in a motel/restaurant building and four occurred in a mobile home.
 The division did not reduce unintentional fire fatalities (non-homicide) to less than 13 annually.
-Of the 18 fire fatalities, nine occurred within deferred jurisdictions.
-The division had significant success in all other occupancy types where it is empowered by statutory authority to act.
+Of the 16 fire fatalities, nine occurred within deferred jurisdictions.
+The division had significant success in all other occupancy types where it is empowered to act by statutory authority.

-Smoke alarms failed to work, or were not installed or undermined in 67% of the residences where fire fatalities occurred.
-Alcohol or drug use-related fire fatalities increased by 80% (from 5 in 2018 to 9 in 2019).
+Smoke alarms failed to work, or were not installed or undermined in 44% of the residences where fire fatalities occurred.
+Alcohol or drug use-related fire fatalities decreased by 67% (from 9 in 2019 to 3 in 2020).